SymphonyAgency/SymphonyJS/README.md

 Accepts a string that can be passed to `querySelectorAll`

 ### `onlyOnBreakpointChanged`
-Enqueing on resize will trigger a action to run a lot.
+Enqueuing on resize will trigger a action to run a lot.
 This setting will only allow the action to run when a breakpoint has changed.

 ### `runOnce`